00MrJaVa00/Qcraft/README.md

 # Qcraft
-You are able to find code that i put on here for your use
+You are able to find code that i put on here for your use.